mkonig411blk/mkonig411blk.github.io/_posts/2019-08-13-my_rails_portfolio_project_join_a_team.markdown

 end
 ```

-With the associations properly setup with ActiveRecord, I was able to simple pull the home & away team names in my views as needed.
+With the associations properly setup with ActiveRecord, I was able to simply pull the home & away team names in my views as needed.

 ```
 <%=@game.home_team.name %> (Home) vs. <%= @game.away_team.name %></span>